NVIDIA/nccl-tests/README.md

   * `-z,--blocking <0/1>` Make NCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.
   * `-G,--cudagraph <num graph launches>` Capture iterations as a CUDA graph and then replay specified number of times.
 Default : 0.
 * Saving results
-  * `-R,--results_file` Define path for CSV file to persist nccl-tests result along with CLI arguments.
+  * `-F,--results_file` Define path for CSV file to persist nccl-tests result along with CLI arguments.
 Directory has to exist!
 Default: "" (Do not save to CSV file).

 ## CSV format
-Use `-R data.csv` to persist to CSV format, the use tools like [pandas](https://pandas.pydata.org/) to analyse the results.
+Use `-F data.csv` to persist to CSV format, the use tools like [pandas](https://pandas.pydata.org/) to analyse the results.
 ```
 import pandas as pd
 df = pd.read_csv("data.csv", header=[0, 1, 2])